Log-in/Sign-up

 CLICK HERE for the application-- this is a Google Form so you can submit your application online

-Texts required: Our main text this year will again be the innovative free college-level online text The American Yawp, developed through Stanford University, which includes rich primary documents related to each time period chapter, rich visual images (maps, graphs, cartoons, paintings and photos) and engagingly written chapters from a full range of US historians.
+Texts required: Our main text this year will again be the innovative free college-level online text The American Yawp, developed through Stanford University, which includes rich primary documents related to each time period chapter, colorful visual images (maps, graphs, cartoons, paintings and photos) and engagingly written chapters from a full range of US historians.
 For those students who would like to have this text as a print edition, that is also available in two volumes-- volume I covers early history through 1877, and volume II covers 1877 to the present.
 The full text can also be downloaded free as a PDF-- this way, students wouldn't have to worry about times when their Internet was down to continue reading, and they could also print out a chapter for reading when away from online access.
 There is even a very good quality AUDIO version of the text available free via YouTube, and many students have appreciated this option.
-I'm excited about using this text for the 4th year, and I think students will find this resource very easy to use, and invigoratingly written.
+I'm excited about using this text for the 5th year, and I think students will find this resource very easy to use, and invigoratingly written.
 It will be a summer assignment to read the opening chapter of this text.

 We will also use the supplementary excellent free videos produced by Heimler's History, which go along with each APUSH unit of study.
 Further, students regularly complete multiple-choice questions and Short Answer Questions at the College Board AP CLASSROOM site for AP US History, giving them lots of practice with exam-style questions.